 Emory University School of Medicine provides three weeks of paid vacation/holiday leave during an annual academic contract period to each resident receiving a stipend in the Graduate Medical Education Program.
 More restrictive Board requirements override university permitted leaves.
 Those registered in the training program without a stipend are NOT eligible for any paid vacation/holiday leave time.
 A resident's unused vacation/holiday leave during one annual contract period does NOT transfer to the following appointment year.
 A resident shall not be paid for unused vacation/holiday leave if the resident voluntarily or involuntarily leaves the program during the contract period.
 Residents MUST follow the policies of their training program in requesting and scheduling vacation/holiday leave.
 Failure to follow departmental policies may result in the request being rejected.
 In general, each resident must submit a leave request in writing to his/her Program Director.
 Program Directors, or their designees, have the final authority to approve or reject leave time requests.

 The School of Medicine provides paid sick leave to residents who are enrolled in training programs and who receive a stipend.
-This paid sick leave is intended for residents who are unable to complete their duties for a short period of time due to illness or injury.
+This paid sick leave is intended for residents who are unable to complete their duties for a short period of time due to health-related issues.
 Most programs have specific times by which residents are required to notify the Program Director or Chief Resident of absence or tardiness prior to reporting to work.
 It is the responsibility of each resident to know and understand his/her program's notification procedures.

 Residents have up to twelve (12) calendar days of paid sick leave during the academic year contract period.
 More restrictive Board requirements override university permitted leaves.
 Residents participating in the program on less than a full time schedule have their sick leave determined on a pro rata basis.
 Unused sick leave does NOT transfer to a resident's appointment for additional training year(s).
 Residents shall not be compensated for unused sick leave balances upon voluntary or involuntary removal from the program, either during a contract period or at the end of the contract period.
 It is the responsibility of the resident to follow the policies of their department in using sick leave.
 The resident will be expected to provide evidence of the need for sick leave as required by his/her Program Director.